 - train staff on creating supportive spaces for LGBTI students

-- set up and developing student-led activities to create positive, inclusive change, and
+- develop student-led activities to create positive, inclusive change, and

-- equip other staff and students with skills and ideas to create inclusive environments.
+- equip other staff with skills and ideas to create inclusive environments.

 Rosenstreich, G. (2013)